AnaIranzo/news_app/README.md

 # NYT News App
 Built using [Top Stories Api](https://developer.nytimes.com/docs/top-stories-product/1/overview)

-You can see the first three health news in the list section. soon we will change it for a topic selector.
+You can see the first five health news in the list section. soon we will change it for a topic selector.

 And in the form section you can create a new news item